Vyleesi® (bremelanotide injection) FAQs | Official HCP Site

 Please see full Prescribing Information.

 References: 1.
 VYLEESI [package insert].
-Cranbury, NJ: Palatin Technologies, Inc.; 2021.
+South Plainfield, NJ: Cosette Pharmaceuticals, Inc.; 2024.
 2. Clayton AH, Goldfischer ER, Goldstein I, DeRogatis L, Lewis-D’Agostino DJ, Pyke R. Validation of the decreased sexual desire screener (DSDS): a brief diagnostic instrument for generalized acquired female hypoactive sexual desire disorder (HSDD).
 J Sex Med.
 2009;6(3):730-738.
 3. Parish SJ, Goldstein AT, Goldstein SW, et al. Toward a more evidence-based nosology and nomenclature for female sexual dysfunctions—part II.
 J Sex Med.
 2016;13(12):1888-1906.
 4. Leiblum SR, Koochaki PE, Rodenberg CA, Barton IP, Rosen RC.
 Hypoactive sexual desire disorder in postmenopausal women: US results from the Women’s International Study of Health and Sexuality (WISHeS).
 Menopause.
 2006;13(1):46-56.
 5. Bancroft J, Loftus J, Long JS.
 Distress about sex: a national survey of women in heterosexual relationships.
 Arch Sex Behav.
 2003;32(3):193-208.
-6. Data on file; publication pending.
-AMAG Pharmaceuticals, Inc. 2018.
-7. World Health Organization.
+6. World Health Organization.
 International statistical classification of diseases and related health problems.
 10th revision, 5th ed.
 Geneva, Switzerland: World Health Organization.
-8. World Health Organization.
+7. World Health Organization.
 International classification of diseases for mortality and morbidity statistics.
 11th revision, Chapter 17, Conditions related to sexual health, Sexual dysfunctions. https://icd.who.int/browse11/l-m/en#/http%3A%2F%2Fid.who.int%2Ficd%2Fentity%2F711380687.
 Accessed August 8, 2019.
-9. Data on File, AMAG Pharmaceuticals, Inc.; Study BMT-301 OLE.
+8. Kingsberg SA, Clayton AH, Portman D, Williams LA, Krop J, Jordan R, Lucas J, Simon JA.
+Bremelanotide for the Treatment of Hypoactive Sexual Desire Disorder: Two Randomized Phase 3 Trials.
+Obstet Gynecol.
+2019 Nov;134(5):899-908.

 INDICATION